 - The remote control uses pin A0 in the matrix.
 I did not expect that!
 The microcontroller does not support a pull-up for A0 and none is provided on the board.
 This pin is floating in the breeze and can easily pick-up stray charges and provide false inputs.
 On several occasions it kept returning low values after a key was released and I had to switch the power off to the remote.

 - That is why I updated the code to output all ones on port C after polling port A to bring any scanned pin on port A back to logic 1.
-The was also required for the other pins on port A. The pull-ups return relatively slow to 1 and could cause false key press indications on the scan of the next column.
+This was also required for the other pins on port A. The pull-ups return relatively slow to 1 and could cause false keypress indications on the scan of the next column.

 - Pin A7 is not used in the matrix and supports internal pull-up unlike A0.
 So why did they use pin A0 and not A7?